 Military operations continued in other parts of the world much the same as before.
 This menu comes from the Marine Barracks in San Fernando de Monte Cristi during the first U.S. occupation of the Dominican Republic, one of many such interventions in Latin America known as the “Banana Wars.”

 American commerce in China was protected from warlords and bandits by ships like the U.S.S.
 Monocacy, a shallow draft gunboat specifically built for service on the Yangtze River.
 On Christmas 1923, it was moored at Chongqing.

 Although World War I had been an unprecedented catastrophe, the major military powers immediately embarked on a round of rearmament.
-The menu below shows the French Powder Mission being wined and dined in 1919 at the Café des Beaux-Arts in New York by E. I. du Pont de Nemours, an American gunpowder company founded in 1802.
+The menu below shows the French Powder Mission being entertained in 1919 at the Café des Beaux-Arts in New York by the senior management of E. I. du Pont de Nemours, the American gunpowder company founded in 1802.

 When the U.S. courts dissolved the Powder Trust in 1912, the decision did not affect DuPont’s monopoly on the manufacture of gunpowder for the U.S. military.
 During the war, DuPont produced high-powered explosives for artillery shells, supplying up to 40% of such munitions used by the Allies.
 In 1920, the French Naval Artillery Mission visited the company headquarters in Wilmington, Delaware where a dinner was held in their honor at the Hotel du Pont.
 Both menus were made by the high-society stationer Bailey, Banks & Biddle in Philadelphia.